-Regulations E151-E153 - Provision of documents to the Disciplinary Tribunal Regulations

-The Bar Standards Board and the respondent must send to BTAS, at least 14 days before the hearing:

-.1 in the case of a five-person Disciplinary Tribunal, six copies of the evidence they intend to rely on at the hearing;

-.2 in the case of a three-person Disciplinary Tribunal, four copies of the evidence they intend to rely on at the hearing.

-The evidence referred to in rE151 must be indexed and paginated.

-BTAS shall provide to each member of the Disciplinary Tribunal before the start of the substantive hearing copies of the following documents:

-.1 the Covening Order;

-.2 the charge(s) and/or application(s) and any particulars of them;

-.3 any documents which the Bar Standards Board or the respondent(s) propose to rely on, unless a direction has been made that copies of such documents be withheld;

-.4 any written answer to the charge(s) and/or application(s) submitted by or on behalf of the respondent(s);

-.5 such other documents as have been agreed or directed to be laid before the Disciplinary Tribunal before the start of the hearing; and

-.6 all orders for directions which have been made in relation to the case.

-Regulations E154-E155 - Applications for adjournment before the commencement of the hearing Regulations

-Any application by a party for an adjournment of the substantive hearing before the date on which the hearing is scheduled to commence must be in writing and accompanied by any evidence upon which the party relies in support of their application.

-An application under rE154 must be submitted to the Chair of the Disciplinary Tribunal which has been convened to hear the case and served upon the other party.
-The Chair must make reasonable attempts to seek any representations in response to the application from the other party.
-The Chair must consider the application for adjournment taking into account any response submitted by the other party and may:
+Regulations E151-E153 - Provision of documents to the Disciplinary Tr ibunal Regulations rE151 The Bar Standards Board and the respondent must send to BTAS, at least 14 days before the hearing: .1 in the case of a five-person Disciplinary Tribunal, six copies of the evidence e they intend to rely on at the hearing; .2 in the case of a three-person Disciplinary Tribunal, four copies of the evider nce they intend to rely on at the hearing. rE152 The evidence referred to in rE151 must be indexed and paginated. rE153 BTAS shall provide to each member of the Disciplinary Tribunal before the sta art of the substantive hearing copies of the following documents: .1 the Covening Order; .2 the charge(s) and/or application(s) and any particulars of them; .3 any documents which the Bar Standards Board or the respondent(s) proposition such documents be withheld; se to rely on, unless a direction has been made that copies of .4 any written answer to the charge(s) and/or application(s) submitted by or or n behalf of the respondent(s); .5 such other documents as have been agreed or directed to be laid before th e Disciplinary Tribunal before the start of the hearing; and .6 all orders for directions which have been made in relation to the case.
+Regulations E154-E155 - Applications for adjournment before the com mencement of the hearing Regulations rE154 Any application by a party for an adjournment of the substantive hearing before be in writing and accompanied by any evidence upon which the party relies in 5 rE155 An application under rE154 must be submitted to the Chair of the Disciplinary upon the other party.
+The Chair must make reasonable attempts to seek any party.
+The Chair must consider the application for adjournment taking into acc representations in response to the application from the other